CadenzaProject/cadenzaproject.github.io/docs/cadenza2/cc2_lyrics.md

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import { TwitterTimelineEmbed } from "react-twitter-embed";

-The first arm of the CAD2 challenge aim to improve the intelligibility of lyrics for people with hearing loss when listening to music over headphones, without affecting the quality of the music.
+Studies show that not being able to understand lyrics is an important problem to tackle for those with hearing loss.

+Consequently, this task is about improving the intelligibility of lyrics when listening to pop/rock over headphones.
+But this needs to be done without losing too much audio quality - you can't improve intelligibility just by turning off the rest of the band!
+We will be using one metric for intelligibility and another metric for audio quality, and giving you different targets to explore the balance between these metrics.

+This task could be tackled in many different ways using machine learning.
+A few examples:
+- Within speech technology, there are many different approaches to improving speech intelligibility that have been developed.
+Can these methods be adapted for listening to vocals?
+- Within demixing, technologies allow the separation of music into different components, this would then allow processing and remixing to improve intelligibility.
+- End-to-end approaches allow the transformation of audio from one style to another.
+How can this be adapted for this CAD2 task?
+But we'd welcome other approaches as well.

+## What is lyric intelligibility?

 Lyrics intelligibility can be defined as to "_the extent to which a listener understands a singer's message_" [[1]](#refs).
-According to [Fine et al.](#refs), exist four groups of factors that can lead to lyrics misunderstanding:
+According to [Fine et al.](#refs), there are four groups of factors that can lead to lyric misunderstanding:

-1. Performer-related factors: includes _articulation_, _voice quality_ and _diction_.
+1. Performer: includes _articulation_, _voice quality_ and _diction_.
 2. Music-to-singer balance: includes _music genre_, _song speed_ and _composition style_.
-3. Listener-related factors [[2]](#refs): includes _listener attention_ and _hearing ability_ of the listener.
+3. Listener [[2]](#refs): includes _listener attention_ and _hearing ability_.
-4. Environmental-related factors: includes _acoustics of the location_, _proximity to performer_ and _use or abuse of amplification_.
+4. Environmental: includes _acoustics of the location_, _proximity to performer_ and _use or abuse of amplification_.

-As listeners are using headphones in this scenario, environmental-related factors are not explicitly include.
+As listeners are using headphones in our scenario, environmental factors are not included.
-From the first three factors, factors (1), (2) are addressed by including several samples with different singing and background accompaniment characteristics from open Pop/Rock datasets.
+From the first three factors, factors (1), (2) are addressed by including several samples with different singing and background accompaniment characteristics from open pop/rock datasets.
 In these datasets, one can find samples of music tracks where the background is not prominent and the singing style is more easily understandable.
 This is illustrated by the following example extracted from the training set from MUSDB18-HQ dataset: